elugens/hello-javascript/docs/additional-questions/regular-expressions/catastrophic-backtracking.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The solution is simple.
-When nesting repetition operators, make sure that there is only one way to match the same match and prevent backtracking in these cases.
-The performance can sometimes be improved by changing the greedy quantifiers into lazy ones, but that is not always the case.
-Another important step is to attempt to debug your pattern to ensure it is written correctly.
+When nesting repetition operators, ensure that there is only one way to match the exact match and prevent backtracking in these cases.
+The performance can sometimes improve by changing the greedy quantifiers into lazy ones, but that is not always the case.
+Another critical step is to attempt to debug your pattern to ensure it gets written correctly.
     </div>
   </div>
 </details>